cme195/cme195.github.io/index.md

 You are strongly encouraged to work together and discuss both exercises and the project.
 However, the write-ups and the code for the homeworks should be completed and submitted individually.
-You are also free to use online resources or solutions to the problems you find e.g. on stackexchange but of course not the full solutions to the assigned exercises.
+You are also free to use online resources or solutions to the problems you find e.g. on stackoverflow/stackexchange but of course not the full solutions to the assigned exercises.